refinedev/refine/documentation/blog/2023-01-06-hackaton-january.md

 ## Overview

+We're proud to have reached thousands of developers using **refine** in our first year, and we couldn't have done it without open source community!

-We are excited to announce that the first **refine** hackathon will launch.
-We can't wait to see what amazing projects the participants will build CRUD apps using **refine**.
+To celebrate this achievement with the community, we are excited to announce the launch of the first **refine** hackathon event.

 This hackathon is an excellent opportunity for developers to showcase their skills and learn **refine**!

-We look forward to seeing the innovative solutions that will be developed during the hackathon.
+We can't wait to see what amazing projects the participants will build projects using **refine**.

 You can win $1500 and a special gifts along with swag kits!

+We look forward to seeing the cool projects that will be developed during the hackathon.

 ## Sponsors

-We are grateful to our sponsors for their support of this event.
+refine comes with built-in data provider support for many popular service platforms, making it easy for you to integrate your Strapi and Appwrite API's into the project.

 Strapi Appwrite

+We are grateful to hackathon sponsors for their support of this event.
+The winners will get swag kit from the hackaton sponsors.

 ## Hackathon Key Facts

 - Enter as a solo or recruit a team of up to five and take part in this exciting hackaton!
-- You have 3 weeks to build a cool Open Source CRUD application using **refine**.
+- You have 3 weeks to build a cool Open Source project using **refine**.
 - Build a **refine** project.
-It can be anything, CRUD app, admin panel, internal tool, forms, storefront, dashboard, library, data provider, auth provider, live provider, etc.
+It can be anything like CRUD app, admin panel, internal tool, forms, storefront, dashboard, library, data provider, auth provider, live provider, etc.